 Chef Silvana Salcido Esparza

-Add a salad to the Cinco de Mayo lineup for guests who want a lighter option.
+This refreshing no-cook recipe is perfect for a steamy summer day.
 Chef Silvana Salcido Esparza of Barrio Cafe in Phoenix spikes a refreshing lime aguachile sauce with jalapenos and uses it to marinate and “cook” shrimp.
 The shrimp are then arranged on individual plates with cucumbers, red onion and avocado for service.

 2 cups fresh lime juice